xebialabs-community/xebialabs-community.github.io/README.md

 * Set the [appropriate tag](https://semver.org), e.g., ```git tag -a "v1.3.0" -m "Version 1.3.0"``` for the last commit.
 * Execute ```git push --follow-tags```.
 * Each push will trigger a Travis job; the second job will add the files listed to the repository's Releases page.
+* Consider editing the release notes in GitHub to provide better insight into what's included/important for this release.

 ## Definition of Done